 Medical photography (100%), thermography (67%) and drawing in notes/use of pre-printed body map (both 56%) were the most regularly used mts by prs; photography (81%) drawing in notes (56%) and ultrasound (22%) were most regularly used by dms.
 Of 4 skin scores, the modified Rodnan skin score was the one clinicians used most frequently.
 However it was only used regularly by 33% prs and 3% dms.
 Familiarity, use (frequently or occasionally) and perceived benefit of all other skin scores was low (0-40%).
 Laser doppler imaging, laser doppler flowmetry and 3.0T MRI were perceived useful by larger proportions (15-70%) of clinicians than reported using them (either occasionally (0-60%) or regularly (0-11%)).

-Shows reported use of specific treatments for JLS by clinician group
+Table 1 shows reported use of specific treatments for JLS by clinician group.

 A wide range of mts are used in the UK by prs and dms managing CYP with JLS.
 How these tools are accessed, used and perceived varies between and within these clinician groups.
 There are also differences in prescribing of treatments between prs and dms.
 These differences will impact on the feasibility of conducting clinical trials in JLS.
 Further work is needed to determine accessible and validated mts for CYP with JLS.
 Collaboration between dms and prs is an important factor in facilitating future high quality research and standardising care in JLS.